- Day 14, July 28: 32.8 miles, total miles: 413.1 – shoulder along roads, roads, trails, bike paths, city sidewalks and

 The network of Squak trails led us up and over to Cougar Mountain.
 Soon enough we were up Wilderness Peak and taking the network of trails out to the Red Town trailhead and over to the Coal Creek Natural Area – a Bellevue Park I used to ranger in once upon a summer.
 I loved seeing familiar trail signs and notices of bear and cougar in the area.
 Indeed having traveled the areas we’d just come from, I knew a bear or cougar could go from Blewett Pass to Coal Creek – all on public lands and mostly with good cover.
-(Now thriving in this densely peopled area would be another thing for such fantastic mega-fauna.)
+(Now thriving in this densely peopled area would be another matter for such fantastic mega-fauna.)

-We were hot and thirsty by early afternoon and the end of the Coal Creek trail; being in urban environs, it was no longer a good idea to plunge our bottles into the stream and treat the water.
-Too many other things (toxins from car tires, brakes, exhaust, oil, fertilizers) flow into our urban streams besides parasites – but there are things we can all do to help improve the creeks and Puget Sound.
-So as our route transitioned to asphalt we hoofed it over to the nearby Factoria Mall for fruit and cold juice.
+We were hot and thirsty by early afternoon at the end of the Coal Creek trail.
+Being in urban environs, it was no longer a good idea to plunge our bottles into streams.
+Even if we treated the water, there are too many other things (toxins from car tires, brakes, exhaust, oil, fertilizers) that contaminate our urban creeks besides parasites – but there are things we can all do to help improve the creeks and Puget Sound.
+So as our route transitioned to asphalt we hoofed it over to nearby Factoria Mall for fruit and cold juice.
 Sitting outside of a Target with a carton of Tropicana was a new hiking experience.
-While not all that different from sitting outside of many a shop on long walks – the crowds and energy of the people was not the same as a storefront in Lordsburg, NM or Sierra City, CA. Readjustment.
+While not all that different from sitting outside of many a shop on long walks – the crowds and energy of the people were not the same as a storefront in Lordsburg, NM or Sierra City, CA. Readjustment.
 Re-entry begins.